duarteocarmo/duarteocarmo.com/content/posts/108-pretraining-llms-european-portuguese.md

 | Seeds | 42 · 1337 · 2026 |
 | Filters | All · ≥1 · ≥2 · ≥3 |

 About $50 and five hours later, I had the results.
-For each filter, we get a PTCORE score and a validation BPB (validation bits per byte—lower is better).
+For each filter, we get a PTCORE score and a validation BPB (bits per byte, lower is better).
 PTCORE is shown as a percentage, and each value is the mean ± standard deviation across three seeds.
 You can also expand the full task-level table to see every individual run.

 | Filter | PTCORE (%) ↑ | Final validation BPB ↓ |
 |---|---:|---:|